huangfcn/multiple-object-tracking/README.md

 	https://www.mathworks.com/help/vision/examples/motion-based-multiple-object-tracking.html

-	Here I implemented a highly efficient and scalable C/C++ framework to combine the state of art deep-learning based detectors (Yolo3 is used here) and correlation filters based tackers (KCF, Kalman is also implemneted).
+	Here I implemented a highly efficient and scalable C/C++ framework to combine the state of art deep-learning based detectors (Yolo3 is used here) and correlation filters based trackers (KCF, Kalman is also implemneted).
 The assignment problem is solved by hungrian algorithm.

 # Detectors: Yolo3

 	Yolo3 is trained for detecting bottles, cans and hands in this demo.
-It is trained with a Keras model and compiled with tensorflow C++ into a DLL (YOLO3.DLL under bin folder).
+It is trained with Keras and compiled with tensorflow C++ into a DLL.
+(YOLO3.DLL under bin folder).

 # Trackers: Kalman Filter and KCF

 	Kalman filter is fast but less accurate.
-KCF is accurate but more accurate.
+KCF is accurate but much slower.
-	They are implemnted with exactly same external interface, so we can choose one in the project.
+	They are implemnted with exactly same interface, so we can easily choose one in the project.

 # Live Camera Capture: OpenCV